 The more we understand about genetics and gene therapies, the more improved our precision medicine capacity will be — opening up the possibilities of creating targeted therapies for all kinds of conditions.

-Recently, the American Heart Association released its own list of innovations in medical treatments.
+Recently, the American Heart Association released

 It also highlights new treatments that might change up the first-line treatment for atrial fibrillation (AFib) — a new minimally invasive surgery to prevent stroke and a new trial that reveals more treatment might not necessarily mean better treatment for coronary heart disease.